krustowski/rou2exOS/docs/shell.md

 # Kernel Shell

 The kernel shell is the interactive command-line interface running as task slot 3 (`keyboard_loop` in `src/input/keyboard.rs`).
-It is started during `init::process::setup_processes` and runs for the lifetime of the kernel.
+It is started during `init::process::setup_processes` and runs for the lifetime of the kernel (or till killed).

-Thu purpose to have the kernel shell is to have a diagnostic command-line interface (CLI) when the system needs to be looked at.
-It is not intended to use the kernel shell as the main system shell: usage of the `SH.ELF` shell or a remote `TNT.ELF` shell instead is encouraged.
+The purpose of having the kernel shell present is to provide a diagnostic command-line interface (CLI) when the system's state needs to be looked at.
+It is not intended to use the kernel shell as the main system shell: usage of the `SH.ELF` shell or a remote `TNT.ELF` shell instead is encouraged (see [SDK & apps](/sdk) page for more info).

+**The kernel shell should be considered to be the system rescue shell primarily**.

 ---